Maurice Pialat

 Summarizing Pialat's stance as a filmmaker in a profile for Film Comment, critic Kent Jones wrote: "To say that Pialat marched to the beat of a different drummer is to put it mildly.
 In fact, he didn't really march at all.
 He ambled, and fuck anybody who got it into their head that they'd like to amble along with him.
 Or behind him.
 Or ahead of him."

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Maurice Pialat" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Maurice Pialat" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools